LokeswarChowdaryManne/LokeswarChowdaryManne/README.md

 ## Hi there, I'm Manne Lokeswar Chowdary 👋

 I’m a final-year Integrated M.Sc.
-Theoretical Computer Science student at PSG College of Technology, passionate about **Machine Learning**, **Cryptography**, and building innovative AI-powered solutions.
+Theoretical Computer Science student at PSG College of Technology, passionate about **Machine Learning**, **Artificial Intelligence**, and building innovative AI-powered solutions.
 I enjoy solving real-world problems through technology and constantly exploring new tools, frameworks, and ideas.
 <!--
 **LokeswarChowdaryManne/LokeswarChowdaryManne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.